jaredboice/daniel-san/README.md

     findEventsWithPropertyKeyContainingSubstring } = require('daniel-san/analytics');

-// see the source code for real example cases of the following exposed funtions const criticalSnapshots = findCriticalSnapshots({ danielSan, terminalOptions }); // uses the criticalThreshold field const rulesToRetire = findRulesToRetire({ danielSan }); // finds rules with a dateEnd lower than the dateStart value for the projection const eventsWithProperty = findEventsWithProperty({ events: danielSan.events, propertyKey }); // eg. propertyKey: 'timeStart'
+// see the source code for real example cases of the following exposed funtions
+// there are also useful functions in the utility directory const criticalSnapshots = findCriticalSnapshots({ danielSan, terminalOptions }); // uses the criticalThreshold field const rulesToRetire = findRulesToRetire({ danielSan }); // finds rules with a dateEnd lower than the dateStart value for the projection const eventsWithProperty = findEventsWithProperty({ events: danielSan.events, propertyKey }); // eg. propertyKey: 'timeStart'